 Of course, it does start with awareness.
 Researchers need to be aware of the latest intricacies.

 “I could be 14 different things – from nationality to race to ethnicity,” Tchicaya said.
 “That’s why we are trying to do it right.
-What are all the options?”
+So what are all the options?”

 Then we need to evaluate our current demographic questions.
 That likely will include talking to consumers.